Skip to content

 """

-Initialize the L-Marvel algorithm with the data and the conditional independence test.
+Initialize the L-MARVEL algorithm with the conditional independence test to use.

 Args:

 A conditional independence test function.
-It takes the names of two variables
+It takes the indices of two variables

-and a list of variable names as the conditioning set.
+and a list of variable indices as the conditioning set.
 It returns True if the two

 variables are independent given the conditioning set, and False otherwise.